shostakovich/mugim/source/about-me/index.markdown

 ---
 {% img left /images/uploads/me_with_a_head.jpg 400 400 %}

 My name is Robert Curth.
-I am 28 years old and live in Munich (Germany).
+I am 29 years old and live in Munich (Germany).

-I am a programmer at [Gutefrage.net][1].
+I work at [Gutefrage.net][1] &mdash; on [helpster.de][2] and [pointoo.de][3].

-Currently I help maintaining our plattforms [helpster.de][2] and [pointoo.de][3].
+I boost our company culture by organizing events and bringing people together.

-After work I programm, try to learn english, french, play the guitar, walk around the nearby lake, eat steaks, drink a good mug full of coffee, or read a good book.
+After work I programm, try to learn english, french, play the guitar, walk around the nearby lake, eat steaks, drink a good mug full of coffee, read book, meditated and play.

-I also obsess about health, fitness and food and I love Shostakovich.
+When I find enough time I post my thoughts on this blog.

 ## Places you can find me